 Before reviewing the following guide, pause a second to consider your unique foot type.
 What arches do you have?
 If you’re not sure, you can measure your arch in less than a minute here.

-VERY FLAT ARCHES
+VERY FLAT ARCHES (Shoes for Plantar Fasciitis)

 1. Brooks Addiction

+This Brooks Addition shoe is the best overall in Best Shoes for Plantar Fasciitis.
 It’s a heavy shoe, but that extra weight is the result of tons of stability components and oodles of cushion for a gentle strike.
 It has a very wide toe box and provides a great amount of security.
 It’s perfect for those with fallen arches and easily accommodates orthotics.
 The pride and joy of the Brooks addiction is the MOGO midsole which has one a few industry accolades for its superior ability to absorb striking forces.

 At a glance: A cushiony dream awaiting feet bottoms flatter than a marble countertop